SIGN UP FOR OUR NEWSLETTER TODAY

 Currency: You’ll need to exchange your Sterling for Rupees, before jetting off on your Dona Paula holidays.

-Local time: Dona Paula is five and a half hours ahead of GMT/UK time.
+Local time: Dona Paula is 5.5 hours ahead of GMT/UK time.

 Fly to: Goa International Airport, also known as Dabolim Airport, is about 26km from the resort.